ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 ...
 ```

+As expected, a timeout of 2 seconds is too short to allow the Blender render to complete, and the Job is cancelled.

+Make sure to modify the timeout to a larger value before going forward.

-Finally, to complete this part of the guide add a Step that encodes the video to your Job.
+To complete this part of the guide, add a Step that encodes the video to your Job.
 This will follow the same
 process that we've followed thus far, so we'll spare you the step-by-step instructions and jump straight to the completed template:

 ```yaml